Career opportunities and job vacancies within the environmental sector are forwarded upon receipt to encourage dialogue and applications.

 E-mail: EDM MSc Course Director

-General enquiries on matters such as attendance at Open Days, Graduation and Research Project Symposium will be addressed by Ms Lynne White.
+General enquiries on matters such as attendance at Open Days, the Graduation Ceremony and the EDM Research Project Symposium should be addressed to Ms Lynne White.

 E-mail: EDM MSc Co-ordinator Telephone: +44 (0) 1784 443581 Fax: +44 (0) 1784 471780